 Keep up to date with the latest information and support available at www.gov.uk/coronavirus

-With the easing of restrictions, we are now able to return to our full service, carrying out all repairs and visits to our tenants' homes.
+We are currently running a full service, carrying out all repairs and visits to our tenants' homes.
 We will still be acting cautiously and taking steps to protect yours and our colleagues' health and safety and we ask you to continue to adhere to any safety measures we may ask you to follow.

 When we do visit homes, we will be continuing to carry out risk assessments where appropriate and we will continue to follow this Government advice: